Kundan1529/Rainfall_prediction/README.md

      * To enhance the performance of the Random Forest Classifier, a grid search was performed to identify the optimal combination of hyperparameters.
 This step helps in improving model generalization and avoiding overfittin
      * This parameter grid was used with GridSearchCV to explore various combinations:

-        n_estimators: Number of trees in the forest.
+     * n_estimators: Number of trees in the forest.

-        max_features: The number of features to consider when looking for the best split.
+     * max_features: The number of features to consider when looking for the best split.

-        max_depth: The maximum depth of the trees (controls model complexity).
+     * max_depth: The maximum depth of the trees (controls model complexity).

-        min_samples_split: Minimum number of samples required to split an internal node.
+     * min_samples_split: Minimum number of samples required to split an internal node.

-        min_samples_leaf: Minimum number of samples required to be at a leaf node.
+     * min_samples_leaf: Minimum number of samples required to be at a leaf node.

-#📈 Results
+  #  📈 Results
    *Test Accuracy: 74.47%

     Confusion Matrix: Correctly classified 35 out of 47 instances

     Precision & Recall:

     Class 0: Precision = 0.77, Recall = 0.71

     Class 1: Precision = 0.72, Recall = 0.78

-  F1-Score: Balanced performance across both classes

   Overall: The model shows good generalization with balanced class-wise metrics.

 # 🧠 Tools & Technologies
-Python
+  * Python
-Pandas & NumPy
+  * Pandas & NumPy
-Scikit-learn
+  * Scikit-learn
-Matplotlib / Seaborn
+  * Matplotlib / Seaborn